 Chronic pain, cancer, HIV/AIDS, glaucoma, multiple sclerosis (MS), and post-traumatic stress disorder are among the qualifying conditions (PTSD).

 If they meet specific requirements, caregivers can also get medical cards.
 A patient must be at least 18 years old to get a medical card.

 Patients are allowed to keep up to six plants and one ounce of useable marijuana flower at a time.
 Within a 30-day window, they are allowed to buy up to two ounces of edible cannabis flower from any authorized dispensary.

 Dispensaries may also offer infused culinary products, topical lotions, and oils that can be applied topically for symptom management or therapeutic relief.

 According to Alaska's reciprocity scheme, out-of-state patients with legitimate medical cards from other states are able to use local dispensaries as long as they bring the required paperwork with them.

 Additionally, as long as the user is 21 or older and not doing so on federal property like national parks or military sites, there are no limitations for smoking cannabis in public locations in Alaska.

 Recreational Cannabis Laws in Alaska

 For persons 21 and older, recreational marijuana use is permitted in Alaska.
 It is legal to possess up to six young plants and/or one ounce of cannabis flower.
 Cannabis products must be consumed in a private residence because it is still unlawful to use marijuana in public.

-Home cultivation is also allowed, with a maximum of six plants per adult as long as no more than three are in bloom at once.
+Home cannabis cultivation is also allowed in Alaska, with a maximum of six plants per adult as long as no more than three are in bloom at once.